albertosottile/darkdetect/README.md

 `darkdetect` exposes a listener API which is far more efficient than busy waiting on `theme()` changes.
 This API is exposed primarily via a `Listener` class.
+Detailed API documentation can be found [here](docs/api.md).
-The `darkdetect.Listener` class exposes the following methods / members:
+For a quick overview: the `darkdetect.Listener` class exposes the following methods / members:

 ##### `.__init__(callback: Optional[Callable[[str], None]])`
 The constructor simply sets `.callback` to the given callback argument

 ##### `.callback: Optional[Callable[[str], None]]`

-The callback function that the listener uses.
-This function will be passed "Dark" or "Light" when the theme is changed.
+The settable callback function that the listener uses; it will be passed "Dark" or "Light" when the theme is changed.
-It is safe to change this during program execution.
-It is safe to set this value to `None`, while the listener will still be active, theme changes will not invoke the callback; though running callbacks will not be interrupted.
-This is useful if 'temporarily pausing' the listener is desired.

 ##### `.listen()`
 This starts listening for theme changes, it will invoke `self.callback(theme_name)` when a change is detected.

-After a listener is stopped successfully via `.stop` (the return value must be `True`), it can be started again via `.listen()`.
-New listeners may be constructed, should waiting for `.stop` not be desired.

 ##### `.stop(timeout: Optional[int]) -> bool`

-This function initiates the listener stop sequence and waits for the listener to stop for at most `timeout` seconds.
+This function attempts to stop the listener, waiting at most `timeout` seconds (`None` means infinite), returning `True` on success, `False` on timeout.

-This function returns `True` if the listener successfully stops before the timeout expires; otherwise `False`.
-`timeout` may be any non-negative integer or `None`.
-After `.stop` returns, regardless of the argument passed to it, theme changes will no longer invoke the callback Running callbacks will not be interrupted and may continue executing.
+Regardless of the result, after `.stop` returns, theme changes will no longer trigger `callback`, though running callbacks will not be interrupted.

 `.stop` may safely be re-invoked any number of times.
-Calling `.stop(None)` after `.stop(0)` will work as expected.

-In most cases `.stop(0)` should be sufficient as this will successfully prevent future theme changes from generating callbacks.
-The two primary use cases for `stop` with a timeout are:
-1. Cleaning up listener resources (be that subprocesses or something else)
-2. To restart the existing listener; a listener's `.listen()` function may only be re-invoked if a call to `.stop` has returned `True`.
+`.listen()` may not be called until a call to `.stop` succeeds.

 ##### Wrapper Function

 The simplest method of using this API is the `darkdetect.listener` function, which takes a callback function as an argument.
 This function is a small wrapper around `Listener(callback).listen()`.
 _In this mode, the listener cannot be stopped_; forceful stops may not clean up resources (such as subprocesses if applicable).

 ### Examples

+Below are 2 examples of basic usage; additional examples can be found [here](docs/examples.md).

 ##### A simple listener:
 ```python